abajwa-hw/logsearch-service/README.md

 sudo service ambari-server restart

 ```
-- Then you can click on 'Add Service' from the 'Actions' dropdown menu in the bottom left of the Ambari dashboard:
+- Then you can click on 'Add Service' from the 'Actions' dropdown menu in the bottom left of the Ambari dashboard.
-  - Note if running on multinode cluster, on the screen where you place the services, press the + button next to Solr to install it on all nodes
+- **Note that if running on multinode cluster**:
+  - on the screen where you place the services, you can use press the + button next to Solr to install it on multiple nodes
+  - The current version of the service expects Logsearch component to be located on one of the nodes where Solr Cloud is installed.

 On bottom left -> Actions -> Add service -> check Logsearch service -> Next -> Next -> Next -> Deploy